johnston9/MS3-Shot-Caller/README.md

 8. As a Frequent User, I want to view and post communications and see images relating to style, shooting and script choices so I can develop my owm choices accordingly.

+  - #### Admin User Goals

+1. As the admin user I want to upload the latest draft of the script.
+2. As the admin user I want to upload the latest shotlist.
+3. As the admin user I want to upload new images.
+4. As the admin user I want to edit images.
+5. As the admin user I want to delete images.
+6. As the admin user I want to delete a user.
+7. As the admin user I want control over material posted on the site for legal and other purposes.

 [Back to Table of Content](#table-of-content)